oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 ### Conformance Clause 13: CSAF Asset Matching System

-A CSAF asset matching system satisfies the "CSAF asset matching system" conformance profile if the asset matching system:
+A CSAF asset matching system satisfies the "CSAF Asset Matching System" conformance profile if the asset matching system:

-* satisfies the "CSAF management system" conformance profile.
+* satisfies the "CSAF Management System" conformance profile.
 * is an asset database or connects to one.
 * matches the CSAF documents within the system to the respective assets.
   This might be done with a probability which gives the end user the chance to broaden or narrow the results.